 - Clarifying the appropriate job restrictions with your doctor.

-- Discussing these restrictions with your manager or HR representative to identify possible job adjustments.
+- Discussing these restrictions with your manager or People Partner to identify possible job adjustments.

 - Referring you to the Accommodation Service Center to determine if there is a reasonable accommodation available which would assist you in returning to your job.
 If you are unable to perform the job functions of your previous position, either with or without a reasonable accommodation, your leave may be extended or you may be offered reassignment to another position.